twolfson/nightlife/cities/california_san-francisco.md

 - Tiny dance floor downstairs
 - $10 for mixed drink (but it is damn good)
 - Don't let the name/owners fool you.
 There is nothing offensive here.

+## Bloodhound
+- Bar with pool table and Big Buck Hunter
+- Good crowd, but not crowded
+- Medium sized venue

 ## Beauty Lounge
 - Crowded with no room to dance